 There’s a chance that due to a technical glitch, it’s taking longer than expected.
 It’s recommended to wait at least 30 seconds before suspending AirDrop transfer since sometimes it takes longer to identify and connect to a device.

 Also, ensure your iPhone or iPad is unlocked when receiving files from someone else.
 If your device is locked, it won’t appear on someone else’s list.

 Apple isn’t known to acknowledge software bugs in public properly, so we mostly won’t see anything of the sort for this bug.
 We don’t know if and when a fix will be rolled out.
-The bug might silently be patched in the next security update if Apple is aware of it.
+The bug might silently be patched in the next security update if Apple knows it.

 We don’t know the scale of people this is happening to, so we can’t tell if only a limited number of unlucky devices are facing this problem.
 If that’s the case, it will probably never be looked into.
 Your last resort will be a factory reset or taking your device to an Apple Store.